fabiosvm/echo-server/README.md

 # Echo Server

-A simple TCP echo server.
+A simple, and cross-platform TCP echo server.
 The `echo-server` listens on port `9000` and echoes back any data received.
 The `client` can be used to test the server.

 ## Building